-Florida Man Charged In Death Of Four-Year-Old Boy Who Shot Himself In The Face
+Florida Man Charged In Death Of 4-Year-Old Boy Who Shot Himself In The Face

 “The gun should have been locked up, away from him,” Jean-Louis added.
 “I know mine would have been locked up.”

-Following the child’s shooting death, the Department of Children and Families has conducted an internal investigation.
+Following the child’s shooting death, the Department of Children and Families have conducted an internal investigation.
 It appears DCF previously contacted the boy’s family and investigators visited the home four times after there were “accusations of neglect or drug use in the home.”

-It was alleged that Auburndale police notified the Department of Children and Families after Avion’s accidental death, prompting an investigation as “any child death reported to the Florida Abuse Hotline that is suspected to be a result of abuse or neglect.”
+It was alleged that Auburndale police notified the Department of Children and Families after Avion’s accidental death, prompting an investigating as “any child death reported to the Florida Abuse Hotline that is suspected to be a result of abuse or neglect.”

 [Featured Image By barbol88/iStock]